 Zach and Emily McCarty purchased Eagle Cliff Store and Campground in November 2013.
 Both are local residents who describe themselves as outdoor enthusiasts.

 Zach was a young boy living in Woodland, WA when Mount St. Helens erupted in 1980.
-A true "born and raised" local, Zach has been fishing the local rivers and reservoirs since he was old enough to hold a fishing pole.
+A true "born and raised" local, Zach has been fishing the local rivers and reservoirs since he was old enough to hold a fishing rod.
 He also enjoys bow hunting, hiking, and a good old fashioned camp fire.

 Emily has lived in the Northwest since 1995.
 In 1998 she spent the summer living in a teepee in Montana as a guide in training for a camp that emphasized teaching campers about Native American history and ways of life including animal tracking, plant identification, and fire making.